Services

 Additional Information & Helpful Links

-If you publish a manuscript including research supported by the Flow Cytometry & Cell Sorting Shared Resource, Hollings Cancer Center recommends the following text to be placed in the acknowledgement section: "Supported in part by the Flow Cytometry and Cell Sorting Shared Resource, Hollings Cancer Center, Medical University of South Carolina (P30 CA138313)."
+If you publish a manuscript including research supported by the Flow Cytometry & Cell Sorting Shared Resource, the following text is to be placed in the acknowledgment section: "Supported in part by the Flow Cytometry and Cell Sorting Shared Resource, Hollings Cancer Center, Medical University of South Carolina (P30 CA138313)."